Utah vs. Oregon NCAA Football Odds, Plays and Insights | December 3, 2021

 Oregon Stats and Trends

-- Oregon has played 12 games, with five wins against the spread.
+- Oregon has five wins against the spread in 12 games this year.

-- This season, the Ducks have one ATS win in two games as an underdog of 3 points or more.

-- Oregon's games this season have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Oregon's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- Oregon is 5-6 against the spread and 10-1 overall in games when it scores more than 21.5 points.
+- Oregon is 5-6 against the spread and 10-1 overall when the team notches more than 21.5 points.

-- In games that Oregon amasses more than 324.9 yards, the team is 5-6 against the spread and 10-1 overall.
+- In games that Oregon churns out over 324.9 yards, the team is 5-6 against the spread and 10-1 overall.

-- The Ducks have 11 giveaways this season, while the Utes have 12 takeaways .
+- The Ducks have turned the ball over 11 times, one fewer times than the Utes have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.